Skip to Content

 1. You WILL See Elephants in Udawalawe National Park

+If you came to see elephants, then you’re in the right place!
 On a safari in Udawalawe National Park, you will undoubtedly see elephants.
 In fact, chances are that you will see many of them – babies, too!

 The reason for this?

-On my safari through Udawalawe National Park, we saw tons of elephants!
+On our safari through Udawalawe National Park, we saw tons of elephants!
 Within minutes of entering the park, I saw a group of about 7 elephants.
 Then, throughout the safari, we saw many more including a mother with two babies (one was very small) as well as large male elephants crossing the road only meters from our jeep!

 Any time of year it is pretty much guaranteed that you will see elephants on an Udawalawe safari – this is a great reason to visit!